Register an Internship or Co-op for Credit with the Career and Advising Center’s Internship Program

 • A member of the Internship Program Team will process your record and follow up with any questions.

-• Your faculty advisor and site supervisor will receive an email to approve your internship or co-op.
+• Your faculty advisor (or instructor) and site supervisor will receive an email to approve your internship or co-op.

-• Once we have all approvals back, we will enroll you for the correct internship course on Campus Connection.
+• Once all approvals are back, we will enroll you for the correct internship course on Campus Connection.

 • You will receive confirmation and additional details as soon as you are officially enrolled in the course.